-Facts: Boyd died testate in June 1937, leaving an estate; in July, her will was admitted to probate and Bank was appointed executor.
+Facts: Boyd died testate in June 1937, leaving an estate; in July, her will was admitted to probate and Bank was appointed an executor.
 Money was left to many people.
 On Oct 14, 1937, Smedly sued to enforce an alleged K that left her all the estate.
 Sued all beneficiaries and the bank.
 Summons served on a few people but not all of them.
 A defendant motioned to bring in rest of defendant’s, alleging they were necessary to the suit.
-Motion denied; bank filed another motion to stop trial until other parties are in.
+Motion denied; bank filed another motion to stop the trial until other parties are in.

 Reasoning: If a party is separable from the rest and where their presence cannot be obtained, they are not indispensable parties.
-This is true even if the parties are so interested in controversy that they should normally be made parties.
+This is true even if the parties are so interested in the controversy that they should normally be made parties.
 A party is indispensable if a judgment against someone else will reduce the rights that the indispensable party will have.
 I.E. a judgment for one creditor reduces the $ another creditor can get.